kengho/vipnet-nodes-electron/README.md

 * insecure sql connection (ViPNet™ administrators should be using ViPNet™ Client that secures connections anyway, won't be fixed)
 * state management is little messy
 * couldn't link nodejs `mssql` package with React despite `nodeIntegration` was set to `true`.
 As workaround, there's global object `global.sql` that is accessed from React code in order to make queries
-* figure out how to change executable icon from React's logo to ours

 # TODO